Nayanamajeti/langgraph-triage-system/README.md

 ---
 👩‍💻 Author
 Nayana Majeti
-B.Tech — AI & ML | Vishwakarma Institute of Technology, Pune
+B.Tech — AI & ML | Vishwakarma Institute of Technology, Pune.
-AWS Certified AI Practitioner | Azure AI Fundamentals 📧 nayana.majeti@gmail.com | LinkedIn

 ---
 📄 License
 MIT License — feel free to use, modify, and build on top of this.